Help with bills in Riverside County.

 Local Family Resource Centers serve as a source of referrals and support for disadvantaged families.
 This includes hardship funds for the disabled, unemployed or seniors on a fixed income in Riverside County.
 There are multiple sites in the region, and with a focus on households with children including single moms or dads and migrant farm workers.

 - Referrals to rent, water, and utility bill assistance.
+Money is available from local non-profits and government offices that partner with the resource centers.

 - Education including GED and ESL classes as well as citizenship applications.